gforge/reactstrap-md-textarea/README.md

 ## Changelog

+### 3.1.0

+- Updated to React 18
+- Dropped Flow support
+- Moved to eslint setup

+### 3.0.0

-3.0.0 Changed to React 16.8+ with hooks.
+- Changed to React 16.8+ with hooks.
 Dropped the getFilteredValue in favor of a reference filteredValue.

+### 2.0.0

-2.0.0 Dropped pure input type.
+- Dropped pure input type.
 The component should only be used when markdown output has been requested.